 Training, qualifications & experience

 I hold a Masters degree in Core Process Psychotherapy (Karuna Institute) and am an accredited Psychotherapist with the UKCP.
 I also have a Diploma in Transpersonal Couples Counselling and Psychotherapy, from the Centre for Counselling and Psychotherapy Education (CCPE), London.
+Since 2016, I have also been a tutor on the MA in Mindfulness Based Core Process Psychotherapy at the Karuna Institute and am currently teaching year 3.
+I am therefore not able to see as clients, anyone who is a student or who plans to be a student on this course.

 I have a BSc. in psychology and Post Graduate Certificate in Education (PGCE) and am a member of the British Psychological Society.